 The fatigue test process of blade is usually costly and time consuming and brings huge amounts of data.
-The amount of data being generated by experiments and simulations has given rise to the fourth paradigm of science over the last few years, which is big data driven science and it is increasingly becoming popular in all fields.
+If early data could be utilized to predict the residual stiffness of the blade in subsequent fatigue tests, the evaluation cost and time would be significantly reduced for blade manufacturers.
+The amount of data being generated by experiments and simulations has given rise to the fourth paradigm of science over the last few years, which is big data driven science and it is increasingly becoming popular in all the fields.
 Big data brings about the discovery of new materials and new ways of solving problems [17].
 Machine learning approaches have gained increasing interests in fault diagnosis and health condition monitoring.
 They can imitate the mechanism of human learning and realize the analysis of a large number of complex data so as to solve various practical problems.